endlos99/xdt99/README.md

 [xdt99 manual][4].
 Windows users unfamiliar with working with the command line will find some platform-specific information in the [Windows tutorial][5].

-**Latest version: 3.5.0**
+**Latest version: 3.5.1**

-The latest binary distribution of xdt99 is available on the project [releases page][2] on GitHub.  xdt99 requires [Python 3.8][6] or higher and runs on any platform that Python supports, including Linux, Windows, and maxOS.
+The latest binary distribution of xdt99 is available on the project [releases page][2] on GitHub.  xdt99 requires [Python 3.8][6] or higher and runs on any platform that Python supports, including Linux, Windows, and macOS.

-xdt99 is released under the GNU GPLv2.
+xdt99 is released under the GNU GPLv3.
 All sources are available on [GitHub][3].